cabal-club/cable/handshake.md

 At a high level, this is done by the following steps:

+1. Write an encrypted unsigned little endian 32-bit integer that states the length of the message to be sent.
-1. If the remaining unsent bytes are less than 65536 bytes in length, encrypt and send it over the network; done.
+2. If the remaining unsent bytes in a message are less than 65536 bytes in length, encrypt and send it over the network; done.
-2. Otherwise, encrypt and send the first 65535 bytes; return to step 1.
+3. Otherwise, encrypt and send the first 65535 bytes; return to step 2.

 See the subsequent subsections for concrete details.